JFtechOfficial/FCPX-macro-keyboard/README.md

-Use Keyboard-layout to preview how you want to arrange your macro keys.
+Use the [Keyboard-layout file](https://github.com/JFtechOfficial/FCPX-macro-keyboard/blob/master/Keyboard-layout.psd) to preview how you want to arrange your macro keys.
 If the keyboard layout you are using fits in an A4 paper sheet you are ready to print, otherwise you have to rearrange the keycap designs to make them fit.

 Supported layouts (A4):
 * Apple en_US keyboard layout
 * Apple en_International keyboard layout